Images

 Having

-a closer look at the wing and it appears to be a simple parallel extrusion
+a closer look at the wing, it is a simple parallel extrusion

-in cross section without a differing top and bottom chord line (ie, not
+in cross section without a differing top and bottom chord line (i.e.,

 a true wing but we'll use that wording from here out for clarity sake,